credentials/silvia/README.md

 </CredentialIssueSpecification>
 ```
 This is consistent with the credential defined in https://github.com/credentials/irma_configuration/tree/master/MijnOverheid.
-Then, we need to execute the following command:
+Then, we need to execute the following commands:
 ```
 $ cd silvia/src/bin/issuer/
 $ ./silvia_issuer -I test/ageLower-test.xml -k ipk.xml -s isk.xml